 - Get their input about changes in process and procedures

-It is both the job of the Doctor and the Practice Manager to actively find, recruit, hire, train, and retain the best practice staff for an improved patient experience and to help grow practice profitability consistently.
+It is both the job of the Doctor and the Practice Manager to find actively, recruit, hire, train, and retain the best practice staff for improved patient experience and to help grow practice profitability consistently.

 It is very important to note that wage increase discussions are not the time for a performance review or appraisal.
 Any such issues or discussions should have already occurred, long before now.
-Ideally your discussion is based upon percentage of increase if a prior review was positive.
+Ideally, your discussion is based upon a percentage of increase if a prior review was positive.

-We believe at Doctors Social Media Practice Development and Consulting LLC, that each job within your practice should already have a wage increase guideline based on position, annual revenue growth, and employee performance evaluation.
-Wage increases should always be based upon the financial health of your practice and how individual employees contributed directly or indirectly to the practice profitability.
+We believe in Doctors Social Media Practice Development and Consulting LLC that each job within your practice should already have a wage increase guideline based on position, annual revenue growth, and employee performance evaluation.
+Wage increases should always be based on the financial health of your practice and how individual employees contributed directly or indirectly to the practice profitability.

-The longer the tenure, the better work performance should be, this in turn improves workflow, speed of delivery, and quality of patient care.
-Other factors relate to product up-sells, dollar value of sales per transaction, and consultation closure average for leads handled which in turn raise practice profitability.
+The longer the tenure, the better the work performance should be.
+This, in turn, improves workflow, the speed of delivery, and quality of patient care.
+Other factors relate to product up-sells, the dollar value of sales per transaction, and consultation closure average for leads handled which in turn raise practice profitability.